zzjakub/wyoming/README.md

-# Wyoming Protocol Library
+# wyoming

-A Rust implementation of the [Wyoming protocol](https://github.com/rhasspy/wyoming) - a peer-to-peer protocol designed for voice assistants.
+A Rust implementation of the [Wyoming protocol](https://github.com/rhasspy/wyoming)
+- a peer-to-peer protocol designed for voice assistants.

-## Overview
+### Overview

 This library provides an abstraction layer for the Wyoming protocol, enabling seamless communication between voice assistant components.
 Wyoming is designed to facilitate peer-to-peer interactions in voice assistant systems.

-## Goals
+### Features

 - Pure Rust implementation
-- HTTP client independent, written in [Sans I/O](https://sans-io.readthedocs.io/how-to-sans-io.html#what-is-an-i-o-free-protocol-implementation) style
+- HTTP client independent, written in Sans I/O style
 - Lightweight and efficient

-## Installation
+### Installation

 Add this to your `Cargo.toml`: